 While the United States and Iran risk all-out war with their game of chicken in the Persian Gulf, their proxy war is still playing out in Syria.
-Iranian ally and Syrian President Bashar al Assad won the war two years ago, but his victory was incomplete.
-Al Assad secured his throne, but two large swaths of the country remain beyond his reach.
+Iran's ally, Syrian President Bashar al Assad, won the war two years ago, but his victory was incomplete.
+Al Assad secured his throne, but two large swathes of the country remain beyond his reach.
 The Turkish army and rebel militants control the northwest.
-The mainly Kurdish Syrian Democratic Forces, supported by a small but unspecified number of U.S., British and French special forces, hold the area northeast of the Euphrates River near the Syria-Turkey-Iraq border triangle.
+The mainly Kurdish Syrian Democratic Forces, supported by a small but unspecified number of American, British and French special forces, hold the area northeast of the Euphrates River near the Syria-Turkey-Iraq border triangle.
 Al Assad has said he will not give up the struggle until both areas revert to his dominion.
-The only other part of the country under foreign occupation is the Golan Heights, but al Assad is in no position to expel the Israelis.
+The only other part of the country under foreign occupation is the Golan Heights, but Al Assad is in no position to expel the Israelis....